ahuxford/NekML/README.md

 # NekML

 NekML is an efficient, Nek5000 interface for on-the-fly data transfer of Nek5000 solution data to Python-based modules.
 This repo was initially created for machine learning applications, hence the name: NekML.
-NekML is based on the application of *Forpy* (https://github.com/ylikx/forpy) but directly applied to Nek5000.

-One use of the interface is on-the-fly, serial or parallel training of neural networks using live Nek5000 simulation data.
+NekML is based on the application of the Fortran-Python repository **Forpy** (https://github.com/ylikx/forpy) but directly applied to Nek5000.
+For further clarification and just getting started with using Forpy before applying it to Nek5000, please check out https://github.com/ylikx/forpy.

 Created by Aaron Huxford: ahuxford@umich.edu